chge/tasty/README.md

 Tasty supports both multiple and single page applications (with server rendering too) and code coverage.
 It uses [Socket.IO](https://socket.io/) for client-server communication.
-Tasty respects Content Security Policy and SSL/TLS.
+Tasty respects [Content Security Policy](https://www.w3.org/TR/CSP/) and SSL/TLS.

 # How it works

 1. Add `tasty.js` script to your assembly or markup.
 2. Assemble and serve your application from staging server.
 Add CSP directives for Tasty, if needed.
-3. Write async tests for your preferred test runner using Tasty tools.
+3. Write tests for your preferred test framework using Tasty async tools.
 4. Run Tasty server.
-Run application on any of your clients.
+Open application in any of your clients.
-5. For every client Tasty will trigger test runner to run your tests and print output.
+5. For every client Tasty will run your tests and print output.
 6. Edit tests, Tasty will re-run them automatically, if needed.

 # Example